willfinnigan/RetroBioCat-2/README.md

 # RetroBioCat 2.0
 RetroBioCat 2.0 (rbc2) is a python package for computer-aided synthesis planning in biocatalysis.
-Version 2 builds on the original RetroBioCat package, creating a more modular and extensible framework allowing for the incorporation of other synthesis planning approaches which can be combined together.
-This allows for hybrid synthsis planning, for example combining chemistry and biocatalysis.
+Version 2 builds on the original RetroBioCat package, creating a more modular and extendable framework allowing for the incorporation of other synthesis planning approaches which can be combined together.
+This allows for hybrid synthesis planning, for example combining chemistry and biocatalysis.

 Unlike the original RetroBioCat package, rbc2 does not feature a web-app element, and is instead designed to be used as soley a python package.
 This allows for more